RoyalPhoenix-bot/BlockChain/Assignment 6/README.md

 ### Implementing the local server with a Web Browser

 Implemented the local server which takes a string input and outputs the hash, through an elementary interaction with the web browser.
+The folder [Trial code with Browser](./Trial%20code%20with%20Browser) contains instructions about how to run the code.